Boosting Search Engines with Interactive Agents: Search Agents

-$h_{\theta}$ employs a custom BERT with additional embedding layers to represent the different parts of observations (see Appendix for more details).
-The output, $h_{\theta}(o_t, a_{0:t})$, is the starting point for the MCTS.
-At each step in the MCTS simulation, the prediction function $f_{\theta}(s^k)$ generates the policy scores $\mathbf{p}^k$ and the state value $v^k$ which are used to predict the next action using an Upper Confidence Bound score (UCB)~\citep{uct}.

-MuZero alternates game play for data collection and off-policy training.
-At training time, a batch of episodes is sampled from the replay buffer and all three functions are trained jointly.
-Each data point in a batch consists of a game at a given position, plus $K$ unroll steps in the future regarding the next actions taken and the target value, reward, and policy stored during self-play.
-The component functions $h_{\theta}$ and $f_{\theta}$ are used for the first position, while $g_{\theta}$ and $f_{\theta}$ are used for the following ones.

-\subsection{Grammar-Guided Search}
+\subsubsection{Grammar-Guided Search}

-Compared to T5, the MuZero agent has a more challenging starting point: its BERT-based representation function is pre-trained on less data, it has fewer parameters (110M vs. 770M) and no cross-attention mechanism: predictions are conditioned on a single [CLS] vector.
-Further, it cannot easily exploit supervised or self-supervised data.
-However, it can more thoroughly explore the space of policies, e.g.\ independent of the Rocchio expansions.
+To map observations to states, the MuZero agent employs a custom BERT with dedicated embedding layers to represent the different parts (cf. Appendix \ref{sec:a-observations-details} for details).
+Compared to T5, MuZero has a more challenging starting point: its BERT-based representation function is pre-trained on less data, it has fewer parameters (110M vs. 11B) and no cross-attention: predictions are conditioned on a single vector, [CLS].
+Moreover, it cannot as easily exploit supervised signals.
+However, it can more openly explore the space of policies, e.g.\ independent of the Rocchio expansions.
 Through many design iterations, we have identified it to be crucial to structure the action space of the MuZero agent and constrain admissible actions and refinement terms dynamically based on context.
-The motivation is to provide a domain-informed inductive bias that increases the statistical efficiency of learning a policy via RL.
+This provides a domain-informed inductive bias that increases the statistical efficiency of learning a policy via RL.

 We take inspiration from generative, specifically context-free, grammars (CFGs) ~\citep{chomsky56} and encode the structured action space as a set of production rules, which will be selected in (fixed) top-down, left-to-right order.
-A query refinement is generated as follows
+A query refinement is generated, in a way that mimics Rocchio expansions, as follows

 which allows for adding plain or structured keywords using unary operators.
 The selection of each refinement term $W$ proceeds in three steps, the first two can be described by the rules